-Of course, there are those that still go all out like Denise McGaha, Pam Kelley, and Courtney Allison do with their over the top, fabulous results!
-But this post is for the majority of us that have either chosen not to go all out or have given away or trashed a lot of their decorations.
+Of course, there are a host of those that still go all out like Denise McGaha, Pam Kelley, and Courtney Allison do with their over the top, fabulous results!
+But this post is for the majority of us that have either chosen not to go all out or have given away or given up most of their decorations.

-As you can see by this feature photo of my living room, I do love Christmas and I do love to decorate my home for Christmas.
+As you can see by the feature photos of my living room and dining room, I do love Christmas and I do love to decorate my home for Christmas.
 But I have discovered that there are easier ways to accomplish beautiful results with minimum time, effort, and money.
 Plus for those of us whose families now live in other states, we get to enjoy the wonderful efforts of our adult families decorated homes at this stage of life.
 What a win-win!

 Here are my tips for you:

-1. Remember that the principle of scale and proportion is the answer for big impact with minimum effort.
+Remember that the principle of scale and proportion is the answer for big impact with minimum effort.
 Why?
-Little decorations get lost in the myriad.
+Tons of ittle decorations can get lost in the myriad of all the endless visual clutter.
 Without large elements to draw the eye into the display, everything blends together.
 Look at my mantle and see how the oversized wreath is the focal point, with the other items decreasing in size in a descending order.
 The results are a timeless classic Christmas scene that took very little time.
 However, the planning was the key to accomplish everyone’s favorite Christmas decorated mantle.

 If you have not enjoyed Pam Kelley’s classic design posts you are missing out!
 Relating this beautiful cache pot to Christmas, is also an example of investment buying for items that work the entire year including any season.